harvard-cns/Harvard-CNS-Seminar/README.md

 # Reading Seminar

 ## Description
-We are holding reading seminar in Harvard Cloud & Network System Group.
+We are holding reading seminar regularly this summer.
 If you are interested in sharing your recent works, feel free to get in touch!

 ## Schedule